[Reader-list] Research proposal

 -------------- next part --------------

-The following is my research proposal for the reader-list:
+The following is a public listing on my research proposal to the reader list

 Discovering sexuality in the media:Amorphous Kaleidoscopic Images